5 Skills that Actually Get You Hired in Sales

 Open Rates: Measure how many recipients are opening your emails.
 Low rates could indicate issues with subject lines or deliverability.

 Sidebar: Tracking open rates has been a touch controversial recently.
-Some folks argue that tracking opens hurts deliverability while others say it has zero effect.
+Some folks argue that tracking opens hurts deliverability, while others say it has zero effect.

-Reply Rates: You can’t book a meeting or a demo unless your prospects replies so this one is pretty dang important.
+Reply Rates: You can’t book a meeting or a demo unless your prospects reply, so this one is pretty dang important.
 High reply rates signal engaging content and good targeting.
 The higher the better here.

 Bounce Rates: Measures the number of emails that are “bounced back” or are undeliverable.